francofusco/wp3/README.md

 ![imgs/wp3_designer_toggle_all.gif](imgs/wp3_designer_toggle_all.gif)

 Once you are satisfied with a design, just close the window.

+### Routing

 The program will now start a routing step, in which it tries to determine a nice placement for the cables, so that you do not need an exaggerate amount of wire and the back of the panels does not become a tangled mess.
+In particular, the panels are designed so that a short LED strip can be glued in their inside and connectors can be soldered at the ends of a strip to provide power and carry the signal.
+The connectors are positioned in one of the vertices of the polygonal shapes.

+To provide power and control all LEDs, it is therefore necessary to connect all of them

+To achieve this goal, a very simple optimization algorithm has been developed.

 The routing process starts with a random path of wire from one panel to the other, you can press the space bar to let the algorithm do its job.
 It takes a while, but the first run makes a huge difference.
 After the routing has been optimized, it is shown again for validation.
 Keep in mind that the implemented algorithm is very simple and sometimes struggles to find nice solutions.
 To overcome its limitation, you can repeat the process as many times as you want (just hit the space bar again) or manually adjust the routing when assembling the panels.
 Here is an example of the routing, before and after the algorithm did its job:

 ![imgs/routing_pre.png](imgs/routing_pre.png)
 ![imgs/routing_post.png](imgs/routing_post.png)